Skip to main content

 BC Emergency Health Services and the Canadian Heart and Stroke Foundation want to improve the chances of survival for victims of sudden cardiac arrest by increasing the number of people in BC who can give hands-only CPR and use an AED.

-The PulsePoint Respond App alerts you if there is a possible victim of out-of-hospital sudden cardiac arrest within 400 metres of your location anywhere in B.C.
+The PulsePoint Respond App alerts you if there is a possible out-of-hospital sudden cardiac arrest within 400 metres of your location anywhere in B.C.
 If there is a public access defibrillator nearby, the app will tell you where it is.
 Once you receive the alert and find the patient, you can perform hands-only CPR, and use the AED if available, until professional responders arrive.

 Download the PulsePoint app from the Apple Store or Google Play Store.
 The app allows you to set the emergency medical service you want to follow.
 For B.C., this would be the BC Emergency Health Services (BCEHS).
 (You can follow more than one agency or area – for instance, if you live in B.C. but travel to the US a lot, you can look for local US emergency medical services that might also use PulsePoint.)